-- Many large tertiary education institutes have Aboriginal Education Centres designed to support Aboriginal students to access and succeed in tertiary education. - Support may include alternative entry pathways, scholarships, tutorial support and access to a range of other services. - There are also people who can help you access adjustments, for example each TAFE and university has a disability service that you can contact. - At TAFE, the people who arrange adjustments are called Teacher Consultants, and at university they are often called Disability Advisors or Disability Liaison Officers. - Smaller Registered Training Organisations may not have specific disability services, but you are still entitled to seek reasonable adjustments.
-Ask the staff for the best person to speak to. - It's a great idea to make an appointment with Aboriginal and disability services even before you start your course, to talk about the types of support available and things you should do to get ready. - o You can find links to contact details in the back of this book.
+- There are people who can help you access adjustments, for example each TAFE and university has a disability service that you can contact.
+At TAFE, the people who arrange adjustments are called Teacher Consultants, and at university they are often called Disability Advisors or Disability Liaison Officers.
+Smaller Registered Training Organisations may not have specific disability services, but you are still entitled to seek reasonable adjustments.
+Ask the staff for the best person to speak to. - It's a great idea to make an appointment with disability services even before you start your course, to talk about the types of support available and things you should do to get ready.
+You can find links to contact details for disability services in the back of this workbook.